U.S. man charged with trying to support Islamic State

 A U.S. magistrate judge ordered Van Haften detained after a brief hearing in U.S. District Court in Madison on Thursday.

-"Our charge was that he was planning to commit violent acts with ISIL and aid them as a terrorist organization," Vaudreuil told reporters after the hearing.
+"Our charge was that he was planning to commit violent acts with ISIL and aid them as a terrorist organisation," Vaudreuil told reporters after the hearing.

 If convicted, Van Haften faces up to 15 years in prison.